Angela has lived with many inflammatory illnesses. Through the changes in her diet and the use of supplements, her life has turned around.

 - Choose smaller strawberries, as they are sweeter, and make better jam.
-I also like to wait until they are dark red, right before they spoil, as these ones are also especially sweet.
-Make sure to wash strawberries of all dirt and chemicals, cut off stems and bad portions.
+I also like to wait until they are dark red, right before they spoil, as these are also especially sweet.
+Make sure to wash strawberries of all dirt and chemicals, cut off stems and spoiled portions.

-- Once the strawberries are washed and cut, take a potato masher, and mash up your strawberries, until they are like soup.
+- Once the strawberries are washed and cut, take a potato masher, then mash up your fruits until they are like soup.

-- Once the strawberries are mashed thoroughly, take two cups of mashed-up strawberries, then measure out four cups of sugar and mix together.
-It is important to make sure that the cups are as precise as possible, for it to gel well.
+- Once the strawberries are mashed thoroughly, take 2 cups of mashed-up strawberries, measure out 4 cups of sugar, and mix.
+It is essential to measure the cups as precisely as possible to gel well.

-- Once mixed, set a timer for ten minutes.
-The mixture should sit for at least ten minutes in order for the sugar to dissolve well.
+- Once mixed, set a timer for 10 minutes.
+The mixture should sit for at least 10 minutes for the sugar to dissolve well.
 Throughout this time, occasionally stir.

-- Prepare the Sure Jell.
-There are other types of pectin that work well, but this is the brand I choose.
+- Prepare the Sure-Jell.
+Other types of pectin work well, but this is the brand I choose.
 Prepare this mixture on the stove, as the box indicates.
-It is a good idea to wait until your mixture has been sitting for at least ten minutes, since you will need to mix it with your strawberries immediately.
+It is good to wait until your mixture has been sitting for at least 10 minutes since you will need to mix it with your strawberries immediately.

-- Once it is prepared, immediately stir the Sure-Jell into your strawberry mixture, stirring rapidly.
-Continue to stir for at least three minutes after the Sure-Jell has been added.
+- Once prepared, immediately stir the Sure-Jell into your strawberry mixture, stirring rapidly.
+Continue to stir for at least 3 minutes after you add the Sure-Jell.

 - If you have more strawberries, then begin again at step one.
 Do not double your recipe, as the pectin will not gel well if doubled.

-- After all the jars have been filled, close them, and set it aside for twenty four hours at least.
-This will give time for it to become the consistency of jelly.
-After it has set out for an entire day, then you can place it into the freezer and give it away to friends.
+- After all, the jars have been filled, close them and set them aside for 24 hours, at least giving them time to become the consistency of jelly.
+After it has been set out for an entire day, you can place it into the freezer and give it away to friends.

 © 2012 Angela Michelle Schultz